Should You Replace Your Roof Before You Sell?

 Your first step should be to enlist the services of a professional home roofing expert.
 While a general home inspector can give you an idea of the roof’s overall condition, a roofing specialist will give you an in-depth report about the condition of the roof, the extent of any damage, and an estimate of the roof’s remaining lifespan.

 No one wants to spend money if they don’t have to.
-Knowledge is power, and knowing what you’re dealing with in your roof will help you make informed decisions about what steps to take.
+Knowledge is power, and knowing what you’re dealing with regarding your roof will help you make informed decisions about what steps to take.
 You’ll also feel more confident about your decision if it’s backed up by an expert’s opinion.

 Know the Real Estate Disclosure Laws in Your State

 In most states, home sellers are required to disclose known defects to potential buyers.
-Depending on the real estate disclosure laws in your state, you may be legally obligated to tell buyers about your roof’s condition, including any leaks, mold or structural damage.
+Depending on the real estate disclosure laws in your state, you may be legally obligated to tell buyers about your roof’s condition, including any leaks, mold, or structural damage.
 Ask your real estate agent what types of disclosures you’re required to make, as this could play a role in your final decision.

 The Mortgage Company May Require a New Roof